-Why do markets cycle?
+Why do markets “cycle”?

-What is a bull market?
+What’s a bull market?

 Many people use the term “bull market” as a general reference to strong and rising markets.
-The most common technical definition is when stock prices rise over 20% during a specific period without dropping an equivalent amount.
+The most common definition is when stock prices rise over 20% during a specific period without dropping an equal amount.
 (For example, even if the market fell 11% during this period, if prices rebounded and kept rising it wouldn’t end the bull market.)

 Rising stock markets often happen with increasing corporate profits, a growing economy, higher wages and lower unemployment.
-But this is not always the case.

-What is a bear market?
+What’s a bear market?

-For example, a company with a good business model and smart management may see its stock price fall alongside the market, but not because anything has changed at the company.
-Investors might be tempted to sell quality stocks or mutual funds instead of holding out for the long term.
+For example, a company with a good business model and smart management may see its stock price fall because the market did, but not because anything changed at the company.
+Investors might be tempted to sell these stocks or mutual funds instead of holding out for the long term.